 6 Tropical cyclone , Drizzle

-YZY.
-Severe squall line 111 111 Rain
+NY.
+Severe squall line Rain

-Moderate turbulence Snow
+~ Moderate turbulence Snow

-.
-Severe turbulence \brace{\pi} Shower Δ Hail
+× Severe turbulence V Shower Δ Hail

 0 Mountain waves + Widespread blowing snow

-Ψ Moderate aircraft icing S Severe sand or dust haze Widespread sandstorm or duststorm Widespread haze
+Ψ Moderate aircraft icing S Severe sand or dust haze

-Severe aircraft icing 5
+¥ Severe aircraft icing 5 Widespread sandstorm or duststorm

-\equiv Widespread fog 00
+≡ Widespread fog 00 Widespread haze

-Radioactive materials in the atmosphere ■ Widespread mist
+Radioactive materials in the atmosphere = Widespread mist

-Ä Volcanic eruption ۲۰ Widespread smoke
+Ä Volcanic eruption ~ Widespread smoke

-Mountain obscuration ~ Freezing precipitation
+AA.
+Mountain obscuration N Freezing precipitation

-- In-flight documentation for flights operating up to FL 100.
-This symbol refers to "squall line" - The following information should be included in a separate text box on the chart: radioactive materials in the atmosphere symbol; latitude/longitude of release site; and (if known) the name of the site of the radioactive source.
-In addition, the legend of SIGWIX charts on which a release of radiation is indicated should contain "CHECK SIGMET AND NOTAM FOR RODACT CLD".
+In-flight documentation for flights operating up to FL 100.
+This symbol refers to "squall line".

+- The following information should be included in a separate text box on the chart: In the norwing information studied of the associate text to do on the charts radioactive materials in the atmosphere symbol; latitude/longitude of release site; and (if known) the name of the site of the radioactive source.
+In addition, the legend of SIGMET AND NOTAM FOR RDOACT CLD".
 The centre of the radioactive materials in the atmosphere symbol should be placed on significant weather charts at the latitude/longitude site of the radioactive source. - The following information should be included in a separate text box on the chart: volcanic eruption symbol; the name of the volcano (if known); and the latitude/ longitude of the eruption.